 Affected firms have to comply with PSD2 by 13 January 2018.
 The FCA has warned that it will have little wiggle room to alter its provisions at the national level, so firms should pay close attention to the European Directive.

 HM Treasury has already consulted on its proposed regulations and the FCA has now also issued a consultation paper explaining its approach to applying both the Payment Services Regulations and the amended Electronic Money Regulations.
 We expect to see a policy statement in the third quarter of this year.
+In addition the FCA is also consulting on the updated registration and authorisation forms to be used by payment institutions and e-money institutions.
+This includes the forms which existing firms will need to use in order to be re-authorised or re-registered under PSD2.

 In addition, the European Supervisory Authorities are required to prepare a number of regulatory technical standards (RTS), implementing technical standards and guidelines to support PSD2.
 One of the most hotly anticipated regulatory technical standards is in relation to the requirements for strong customer authentication and common and secure communication.
 This is expected to have a significant impact on firms as it sets out the requirements to provide an appropriate level of security for both payment service providers and consumers.
 The EBA (European Banking Authority) have now published their report and final draft RTS which will be submitted to the European Commission for adoption and further scrutiny.
 This RTS will apply 18 months after adoption by the Commission, and the EBA have suggested that the application date will be November 2018 at the earliest.